KarolinaGroszewska/KarolinaGroszewska/README.md

   <img src="https://github.com/KarolinaGroszewska/KarolinaGroszewska/blob/master/Webp.net-gifmaker.gif">
 </p>

-- Currently working on: SAC Sign-In Screenshots, and this page
+- Currently working on: Vandyhacks, not failing college, and this page

 - Currently learning: C++ in school, Firebase security for projects, and looking for something for fun